fereshtehaghaei/Matplotlib-Pymaceuticals/README.md

 ## Box Plot

- Generate a box plot of the final tumor volume of each mouse across four regimens of interest
+ Generated a box plot of the final tumor volume of each mouse across four regimens of interest
 ![](Pymaceuticals/Images/BoxPlot.png)

 ## Line Plot

-- Generate a line plot of tumor volume vs. time point for a mouse treated with 'Capomulin'
+- Generated a line plot of tumor volume vs. time point for a mouse treated with 'Capomulin'

 ![](Pymaceuticals/Images/lineplot.png)

 ## Correlation Coefficient & Linear Regression

-- Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
+- Calculated the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 Plot the linear regression model on top of the previous scatter plot.

 ```
 The correlation between mouse weight and the average tumor volume is 0.84
 ```
 ## Scatter Plot

-- Generate a scatter plot of average tumor volume vs. mouse weight for the Capomulin regimen
+- Generated a scatter plot of average tumor volume vs. mouse weight for the Capomulin regimen

 ![](Pymaceuticals/Images/Scatterplot.png)

+### Copyright

+Fereshteh Aghaei © 2021.
+All Rights Reserved.